matrix-org/matrix-spec-proposals/proposals/3083-restricted-rooms.md

 allowed to join without an invite.
 Each entry is expected to be an object with the following keys:

+* `type`: `"room-membership"` to describe that we are allowing access via room membership.
+Future MSCs may define other types.
 * `room`: The room ID to check the membership of.
 * `via`: A list of servers which may be used to peek for membership of the room.

 Any entries in the list which do not match the expected format are ignored.
+Thus, if all entries are invalid, the list behaves as if empty and all users without an invite are rejected.

 When a homeserver receives a `/join` request from a client or a `/make_join` / `/send_join` request from a server, the request should only be permitted if the user has a valid